-Yes and in the US only for now.
-MoCA-based adapters and DVRs are available now in retail channels including BestBuy, Fry’s and Amazon to name a few.
+Yes but in the U.S. only for now.
+MoCA-based adapters and DVRs are available in retail channels including BestBuy, Fry’s and Amazon to name a few.
 Look for products from branded CE vendors such as TiVo, Actiontec, D-Link and Netgear.
 Please visit their respective web sites for more information.

 Products integrating MoCA technology are also available for the custom installer community.
 Adapters, DVRs and other devices are used in retrofit environments where the home owner is asking for a custom multi-room DVR set up and/or a wireless network extension.
 MoCA technology is also suitable for commercial environments such as hospitality, healthcare and education.